agapeteo/book-holistic-multithreading/src/why.md

 # Purpose
 Multithreading from top to bottom.
 From abstractions like concurrent hash maps to assembler instructions.
 General narrative when introducing a new concept: how and why this concept came to be.
 Only after that can we dive into details.
 We intend to provide references for people to dive deeper on particular topics.

+## Audience
+Who this book is for?
+We assume that you have a basic understanding of what an operating system is and a very basic understanding of computer hardware.
+We also assume that you have a basic knowledge of Java, C, C++, or Rust.

 # Introduction
 A simple example with one or two threads.
 What happens:
 * On the language level;